liandrea4/liandrea4.github.io/knit/tree_skirt.md

 - 3/25/2021: Well the colors for both the red and white seem to match!
 At least from what I can tell.
 I have made lots of progress on the tree skirt and am almost done with the white colorwork part!
 I am so close!
 See below for a progress picture.
 <img src="media/tree_skirt2.jpg" style="max-width: 80%" />

+- 3/28/2021: I am finally done!!!
+I haven't decided if I will cut the steek or not, Joe doesn't think I should.
+I guess we will see!

 {% include comments.html %}